JavaScript seems to be disabled in your browser.

 Overview

-Garage 9 UltraCote® is a high tech polyester covering that includes a unique multi temperature-controlled adhesive and shrinkage system, making it flexible and simple to use.
-A patented polymerizing procedure completely merges the color to the polyester film covering, removing the possibilities of color-layer separation and permits rearranging the covering on your design.
-UltraCote's special ability to both shrink and stretch make it exceptional to other coverings for going around tight curves and wingtips.
+Garage 9 UltraCote® is a high tech polyester covering that features a unique multi temperature-controlled adhesive and shrinkage system, making it versatile and simple to use.
+A trademarked polymerizing process completely fuses the color to the polyester movie covering, eliminating the possibilities of color-layer separation and permits rearranging the covering on your model.
+UltraCote's special ability to both diminish and extend make it superior to other coverings for walking around tight curves and wingtips.

 Temperature varieties are as follows: